LET OUR FAMILY

 How Is the Degree of Your Assault Charge Determined in Washington?

 Washington State statutes define three degrees of aggravated assault and one degree of simple assault, also known as Assault in the Fourth Degree.
-These classifications are based on the severity of the injuries, the intent to cause harm, whether a weapon was used, and the identity of the alleged victim.
+These classifications are based on four primary factors:

 What Qualifies as Simple Assault?